Predict-and-recompute conjugate gradient variants: Conclusion

 \section{Conclusion}

 In this paper we extend the predict-and-recompute idea of Meurant \cite{meurant_87} and derive new pipelined CG variants, \PipePRMCG and \PipePRCG.
 These variants exhibit better theoretical scaling properties than the standard \HSCG algorithm as well as improved numerical behavior compared to their previously-studied counterpart, \GVCG, on \emph{every} numerical experiment we ran.
-We provide an analysis of the maximum attainable accuracy, applicable to both \PipePRMCG and \PipePRCG, which explains the benefit of the predict-and-recompute approach from a numerical perspective.
+We provide an analysis of the maximum attainable accuracy, applicable to both \PipePRMCG and \PipePRCG, which explains the benefit of the predict-and-recompute with regards to avoiding the breakdown observed in \cite{meurant_87}, as well as to the improved final accuracy and rate of convergence observed by our pipelined variants.
 We additionally provide a strong scaling experiment which confirms the potential performance benefits of our approach.
 Our predict-and-recompute variants require exactly the same input parameters as \HSCG, and therefore have the potential to be used wherever \HSCG is used without any additional parameter selection.
-Despite these advances, there is still significant room for future work on high performance conjugate gradient variants, especially in the direction of further decreasing the communication costs.
+Despite these advances, there is still significant room for future work on high performance CG variants, especially in the direction of further decreasing the communication costs.